UoB-COMSM0166/2025-group-9/README.md

 A mind map of Think Aloud findings and thematic categorisation is presented below to graphically show the results of the evaluation.

----

-## Based on this feedback, we made the following significant changes:
+#### Based on this feedback, we made the following significant changes:
-- Shortened and summarised instructional text
+- Shortened and summarised instructional text.

-- Increased font sizes for better readability
+- Increased font sizes for better readability.

-- Refined jumping mechanics for smoother and more consistent platforming
+- Refined jumping mechanics for smoother and more consistent platforming.

-- Increased visual cues to differentiate between two characters and draw attention to collectible items
+- Increased visual cues to differentiate between two characters and draw attention to collectible items.

 - 15% ~750 words